djtremolo/RcBoatController/doc/software.md

 ## MotorDriver
 The MotorDriver module is responsible of driving the PWM channels needed for the motor H-bridges.
 There are two signals needed per each motor bridge: the first one for forward and the second one for reverse drive.

-The brushed DC motor behaviour with these two signals:
+The brushed DC motor behaviour is controlled using these two signals:

 |H-Bridge inputs|2=HIGH|2=LOW|
 |--|--|--|